prasad-vamer/EC2Code/README.md

 ```sh
 cdk deploy DevInstanceStage/*
 ```
-- Deploynment will take some time, once the deployment is done, you will see the public IP of the ec2 instance in the output.
+- Deployment will take some time, once the deployment is done, you will see the public IP of the ec2 instance in the output.
-- Direct deploymenet like this will create the ssh key pair and store it in the AWS System manager Parameter Store.
+- Direct deployment like this will create the ssh key pair and store it in the AWS System manager Parameter Store.
 - This key pair will be used to ssh into the ec2 instance.

 #### ***📝 Note:***